-- 3. The PSPF sets out minimum physical security controls required for protecting security-protected assets (refer to Key Definitions.)
-These controls provide a level of assurance that information originators and asset owners need to be confident that the information and assets they share with others will be protected in the same way and to the same level. - 4.
-PSPF policy and guidance is at: - a.
-Australian Government physical security management protocol; - b.
-Defence Security Toolkit -ASIO Technical Note 1/15 (Zones 2 -4); - c.
-Defence Security Toolkit -ASIO Technical Note 5/12 (Zone 5); - d.
-Australian Government physical security management guidelines; - e.
-Security zones and risk mitigation control measures guidelines; - f.
-Physical security of ICT equipment, systems and facilities guidelines; - g.
-Working away from the office guidelines; and - h.
+3. The Protective Security Policy Framework (PSPF) sets out the minimum physical security controls required for protecting security-protected assets (refer to Key Definitions).
+These controls provide a level of assurance of which information originators and asset owners need in order to be confident the information and assets they share with others is protected at the standard required by government.

+- 4. PSPF policy and guidance is at: - a.
+Australian Government physical security management protocol - b.
+Defence Security Guidance tools and templates- ASIO Technical Note 1/15 (Physical Security of Zones 2 4) - c.
+Defence Security Guidance tools and templates ASIO Technical Note 5/12 (Physical Security of Zone 5 TS Areas) - d.
+Australian Government physical security guidelines (Facilities and systems) - e.
+Guidelines for ICT equipment - f.
+Working away from the office guidelines (Physical Security for Entity Resources) - g.
 Business impact levels guidelines.